fkirc/skip-duplicate-actions/README.md

 - [Skip duplicate workflow-runs](#skip-duplicate-workflow-runs) after merges, pull requests or similar.
 - [Skip ignored paths](#skip-ignored-paths) to speedup documentation-changes or similar.
-- [Skip if paths not changed](#skip-if-paths-not-changed) for something like platform-specific tests.
+- [Skip if paths not changed](#skip-if-paths-not-changed) for something like directory-specific tests.
 - [Cancel outdated workflow-runs](#cancel-outdated-workflow-runs) after branch-pushes.

 All of those features help to save time and costs; especially for long-running workflows.